arXiv/accessibility2024/source/index.md

 # Welcome to the arXiv Accessibility Forum 2024!
 **Exploring the many lines of action, people, and groups that are converging on more accessible science**

-You are warmly invited to our second accessibility forum, an annual event for the scientific community focused on making research more accessible.
+You are warmly invited to our second accessibility forum, an event for the entire scientific community focused on making research more accessible.
 The Forum is fully remote, free, and open to all.
-This year, we spotlight demonstrations and discussions from many different researchers and experts who are all converging on a more accessible future for science.
+This year, we are spotlighting diverse efforts that are converging on a more accessible future for science.

 Learn, share, and be inspired for change.
 Accessibility means *access regardless of disability*, and only when research is fully accessible can we truly call it open science!
 <div style="clear:both;"></div>

 <div class="highlight">
   <h2>Registration is open</h2>
-  <p>It is time! <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Secure your spot</a> for this September and get ready to learn, share, and be inspired for change.
+  <p>It is time! <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Register</a> for this September and get ready to learn, share, and be inspired for change.
 The Forum is fully remote and free and open to all.</p>

   <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank" class="button-large">Register</a>